rushabh782/CodeSphere-An-Interactive-Learning-Platform/README.md

 # 🌐 EduSite – An Interactive Learning Platform 🎓💻

+EduSite
-CodeSphere is a **Spring MVC + JDBC + JSP powered educational platform** designed for students, developers, and educators.
+is a **Spring MVC + JDBC + JSP powered educational platform** designed for students, developers, and educators.
 It offers **topic-wise programming practice, MCQs, and an in-browser IDE** to boost coding skills interactively.

 ---